reimandlab/ActivePathways/README.md

 # ActivePathways - integrative pathway analysis of multi-omics data

-**June 28th 2023: ActivePathways version 2.0.0 is now available.
+**August 11th 2023: ActivePathways version 2.0.0 is now available.
 This update provides additional functionality to p-value merging, allowing for directional information between datasets to be incorporated.**

 ActivePathways is a tool for multivariate pathway enrichment analysis that identifies gene sets, such as pathways or Gene Ontology terms, that are over-represented in a list or matrix of genes.
 ActivePathways uses a data fusion method to combine multiple omics datasets, prioritizes genes based on the significance and direction of signals from the omics datasets, and performs pathway enrichment analysis of these prioritized genes.
 We can find pathways and genes supported by single or multiple omics datasets, as well as additional genes and pathways that are only apparent through data integration and remain undetected in any single dataset alone.